Tennessee is a deceptively large state.

 2. Jack Daniels Distillery (Lynchburg)

-About an hour and a half south of Nashville, sits tiny Lynchburg, Tenn., home to one of the mightiest brands on the face of the Earth: Jack Daniels.
+About an hour and a half south of Nashville sits tiny Lynchburg, Tenn., home to one of the mightiest brands on the face of the Earth: Jack Daniels.
 To tour the Jack Daniels Distillery isn’t just to learn about the making of Tennessee Whiskey.

 It’s a trip through the nation – and the South’s past.
 Jack Daniels learned the art of making whiskey in 1864 from Nathan “Nearest” Green, a slave hired out to work on the farm of a preacher who took young Jack under his wing.

 Daniels – who died from injuries sustained when he kicked a safe he couldn’t open in 1906 – hired Green after emancipation and made him head distiller.
-You can follow the company’s history through prohibition to today.
+You can follow the company’s history from prohibition to today.